Alfresco/alfresco-content-app/README.md

 #### Features added in the latest release

 - New language translations (Arabic, Czech, Danish, Finnish, Polish and Swedish)
-- Automatic display of meatadata aspects and properties
+- Automatic display of metadata aspects and properties
 - Search result facet improvements
 - Various extensibility improvements and enhancements